You agree that under no circumstances will our liability exceed that which is covered by our Professional Indemnity Insurance.

 - Under no circumstances will the Company become involved with the sales process of individual client’s other than that stipulated in Our Services.

 - The Company may be targeted by individual providers to promote their products throughout the Companies.
-We will assess these on a case by case basis and where information is provided this will be provided throughout the group via our website or internal email updates.
+We will assess these on a case by case basis and where information is provided this will be provided via our website or internal email updates.

-- The Company may provide from time to time, templates or other procedural documents which are available for download on the portal via the generic Richdale login details, which are available upon request.
+- The Company may provide from time to time, templates or other procedural documents which are available for download on the Richdale portal.

 Unless agreed otherwise, we may archive copies of documents and other material in our internal databases.
 At no stage will information in relation to your clients or insurance product providers be provided to anyone outside of the Company including Associate Firms.